Tamás Vastag

-Tamás Vastag (born 28 June 1991, Veszprém) is a Hungarian Music Awards-winning Hungarian singer and actor.
-He is most well known for coming 5th on the first season of the Hungarian version of X-Factor.
+Tamás Vastag (born 28 June 1991) is a Hungarian Music Awards-winning Hungarian singer and actor.
+He is best known for coming 5th on the first season of the Hungarian version of X-Factor.

 Personal life and career

 Tamás Vastag was born on 28 June 1991 in the town of Veszprém, near Lake Balaton, the son of Sándor Vastag, a university professor, and Márta, a teacher.
 His two brothers are Balázs and fellow X-Faktor contestant and winner Csaba Vastag.
 On 22 June 2016, he had a son, Sándor Samu Vastag.

 Career

-In 2010, he and his brother Csaba participated in the first season of the Hungarian counterpart of X-Faktor.
+In 2010, he and his brother Csaba participated in the first season of the X-Faktor, the Hungarian counterpart of the X Factor.
 Tamás came 5th, while his brother Csaba won the contest.
 In autumn of 2011, fellow Hungarian singer Ildikó Keresztes featured Tamás in her song Hátha lehet még in the album A démon, aki bennem van, along with Norbert L. Király and Nikolas Takács.